 - Skillset: the data science industry requires a professional to master the most important and the newest programming and coding languages to be able to drive the best analysis.

 Why are these languages in demand?

 The primary factor is the increasing adoption of technologies that were experimental not so long ago.
 Augmented reality (AR) and virtual reality (VR), artificial intelligence (AI), machine learning (ML), deep learning (DL), and other technologies are seeing much wider usage, which is leading to high demand for certain languages.
-Certain job roles for data science professionals also require competence with particular languages, as do factors such as particular job roles and the languages they need.
+Certain job roles for data science training also require competence with particular languages, as do factors such as particular job roles and the languages they need.
 And the rapid evolution of the industry always brings up new developments and trends and hence demands for new languages.

 What factors must be considered when choosing a language for a career?